C break and continue

 The break statement is almost always used with

-statement inside the loop.How break statement works?
+if...else statement inside the loop.How break statement works?

 Example 1: break statement